serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 **2. Services**

 How does the provider secure their service?
-Make sure to check their certifications, and if they don't have certs (reasonably common in newer companies or smaller start-ups), grill them.
+Make sure to check their certifications.
+If they don't have certs (reasonably common in newer companies and smaller start-ups), then grill them.
 Make sure they are fully transparent with you.

-Also, what kind of security controls do they have?
+Also keep in mind what kind of security controls do they have.
 Can you encrypt at rest, use your own keys?

 Vendors have a lot to lose if there's a breach, and they tend to be pretty good about this stuff.
 Services get a solid **A**.